Could Community Health Workers and Promotores de Salud Help California Respond to COVID-19?

 Community health workers have proven their effectiveness in numerous studies.
 The best-studied US program is the 10-year-old Center for Community Health Workers at the University of Pennsylvania in Philadelphia.
 It has been evaluated three times in randomized controlled studies, and each review found that using CHWs improved health outcomes and reduced hospitalizations.
 A recent study in Health Affairs demonstrated cost savings, too, finding that every dollar invested in the program reduced Medicaid spending by $2.47 in a one-year period.

-An evaluation (PDF) by the Centers for Disease Control and Prevention found “strong evidence” that using community health workers as part of multidisciplinary teams “improved health-related outcomes” in people with chronic disease.
+An evaluation by the Centers for Disease Control and Prevention (no longer available) found “strong evidence” that using community health workers as part of multidisciplinary teams “improved health-related outcomes” in people with chronic disease.

 Margarita Holguin, executive director of the Chula Vista Community Collaborative, said the community health workforce could easily grow.
 In addition to Meza and 5 other promotores on her paid staff, another 10 work as volunteers and are qualified to be employed.